-This issue has been addressed previously in the context of developing the Working Futures (WF) employment database (See Wilson and Homenidou, 2012a, 2012b).
+This issue has been addressed previously in the context of developing the Working Futures employment database (See, for example Wilson et al. (2016a, 2016b).
 The solution adopted there was to combine the various official sources and to create estimates of employment at a more detailed level than it is possible to obtain from the official surveys alone.
 This has been combined with putting in place checks to ensure that the data generated are robust (in a general statistical sense) and that they do not breach confidentiality nor are disclosive.
 Following detailed discussions with ONS, it was concluded that:

-- ❖ First, the aggregation of information on employment by industry to some 75 industries (by English region and UK nation) could avoid problems of disclosure;5 and - Second that as long as sources such as the LFS and the Annual Survey of Hours and Earnings (ASHE) were used to produce estimates for general groups rather than revealing information on individual cases, then this should not breach confidentiality.
+- First, the aggregation of information on employment by industry to some 75 industries (by English region and UK nation) could avoid problems of disclosure;10 and - Second that as long as sources such as the LFS and the Annual Survey of Hours and Earnings (ASHE) were used to produce estimates for general groups rather than revealing information on individual cases, then this would not breach confidentiality.

-Further details of how the official sources have been used to generate detailed estimates of Employment, Pay and Hours are set out in Annex A. In addition, for pay, supplementary information is provided showing variation by age, based on a parametric approach.
+Further details of how the official sources have been used to generate detailed estimates of Employment, Pay and Hours are set out in Annex A. In addition, for pay, supplementary information is provided showing variation by age, based on a parametric approach as well as a method to derive implications for the distribution of pay (estimates of medians and deciles).

-2.2.
+4.2.
 Summary of data and indicators included in the portal

-2.2.1.
-Core Indicators
+4.2.1.
+Core indicators